Ecotrust/madrona/docs/settings.rst

     The `django-compress <http://code.google.com/p/django-compress/>`_ app
     is setup to compress css and js assets described in ``media/css_includes.xml`` and ``media/js_includes.xml``

+.. _GOOGLE_ANALYTICS:

+``GOOGLE_ANALYTICS_MODEL``
+    The `lingcod.google-analytics <http://code.google.com/p/django-google-analytics/>`_ app
+    (with alterations made to models.py and admin.py) allows for managing of Google Analytics accounts from the Django admin page.

 Django Settings
 ---------------